Debraheem/Massive_star_binaries/index.md

 ### Binary parameters

-The `inlist_project` - which is relevant for binary parameters -  will look something like this
+The primary file you while be modifying is `inlist_project` - which is relevant for binary parameters -  will look something like this

 ```plaintext
 &binary_job